 1.4 Ensure that operation requires minimal strength, grip and wrist twisting

-Using the terminal may require a number of physical operations - pressing buttons or keys, turning knobs or other moving parts, inputting cards or other items and retrieving cards, tickets or other outputs.
+Using telecommunications hardware may require a number of physical operations - lifting handsets, pressing buttons or keys, turning knobs or other moving parts, inputting cards or other items and retrieving cards, tickets or other outputs.
 All these operations should be possible with minimal grip, pushing and pulling strength or twisting of the wrist.

 Many, particularly older, users have greatly reduced strength due to degenerative conditions that affect muscle power or restrict movements of the joints in the fingers, hands and wrists.
-Most operations on a terminal require finger or hand movements.
-If the controls are too stiff, the slots too narrow or the machine's grip on items too tight, some users may not have the strength to overcome this and will be unable to use the terminal.
+Most telephones need to be gripped and most operations require finger or hand movements.
+If the handset is awkward, the controls too stiff, the phone card slot too narrow or the machine's grip on the card too tight, some users may not have the strength to overcome this and will be unable to use the device.

 Directions and Techniques